-Get to know who our county advisers are and what they can do to help you
+Get to know who our county team and advisers and how they can help you!

 As County Rainbow adviser I organise events for the Rainbow section.
 Every year we have a Pot of Gold day, which is an event for girls aged 6+ who are in their last year of Rainbows.
 The day is all about getting together to find out a bit more about moving onto Brownies.